Low Vision Optometrist

 Administer and prescribe medications (in some states) to help diagnose vision problems and treat certain eye disease.

-Optometrist Education
+Low Vision Optometrist Education and Credentials

 Optometrists Credentials: